-- 1/2 cup dried cherries or dried cranberries
+- ½ cup dried cherries (dried cranberries or raisins are good, too)

-- 1/2 cup shredded sharp cheddar cheese, extra for topping if desired (can substitute a different kind of cheese if you want)
+- ½ cup shredded sharp cheddar cheese, extra for topping if desired (can substitute a different kind of cheese if you want)

 - Preheat oven to 400°F. Line a baking sheet with foil or parchment paper.

-- Carefully rim a tiny bit off the top and bottom of each squash to create a flat surface.
+- Carefully trim a tiny bit off the top and bottom of each squash to create a flat surface.
 Then cut each squash in half.
 Scrape out seeds and stringy bits.
-Rub inside and cut edges of squash with a tablespoon of olive oil.
+Rub inside and cut edges of squash with olive oil.
 Sprinkle inside of squash with salt and pepper.
 Place cavity side down on prepared baking sheets.
-Bake for 40-50 minutes or until fork tender.
+Bake for 40 to 50 minutes or until fork tender.

-- Add in farro, apples, cherries, sage, and garlic powder and cook until the apple softens and the rest of the mixture has heated through.
+- Add cooked farro, apples, cherries, sage, and garlic powder and cook until the apple softens and the rest of the mixture has heated through.

 - Turn off heat and stir in cheese.

 - When squash is tender, remove from oven and carefully flip each half over.
 Fill with sausage mixture and if desired, sprinkle with additional cheese.
-Return to oven for 10 minutes or until cheese is melted.
+Return to oven for 10 minutes until heated through and cheese is melted.

 - Serve immediately.